 2. Plan for Spring

 Chickens can produce fertilized eggs year-round, but they tend to be more prolific during the springtime.
-This is especially true if you live in a cold climate.
-Chickens spend most of their energy keeping warm during the winter months, and less time mating.

 3. Rooster to Hen Ratio